-Following its appraisals, the RPTC issues its opinion in good time to be transmitted to all Directors before the meeting of the Company's Board of Directors convened to approve the RPT and transmits it also to the CFO and the IA Function Manager.
+Following its appraisals, the RPTC issues its opinion in good time to be transmitted to all Directors before the meeting of the Company's Board of Directors convened to approve the RPT and transmits it also to the CFO, the General Counsel and the IA Function Manager.
 The opinion is attached to the minutes of the committee meeting.